 *Road To Eugene Medical Team Member 2007

 Karl offers over 24 years of orthopedic, sports medicine and manual therapy rehabilitation experience.
-He and his wife Sasha Kolbeck, DPT, OCS, CMPT are the owners of Pettygrove Physical Therapy & Sports Rehabilitation in Northwest Portland.
+He and his wife Sasha Kolbeck, DPT, OCS, CMPT are the owners of Rose City Physical Therapy in Northwest Portland.

 His treatment philosophy includes manual therapy skills, postural and functional movement assessment, therapeutic exercise and education.
 He places a strong emphasis on evidence based rehabilitation and exercise science methodology, and educates patients about their specific problem in a manner that affords an easy understanding of it and the strategies used to treat and self-manage it.
 Karl lectures nationally to physical therapists and athletic trainers on orthopedic and sports rehabilitation.
 Clinically, he specializes in shoulder and running injury management, treating overhead athletes and recreational to elite runners, including working with the Nike Bowerman Track Club professional running team since 2012.